 sudo a2ensite your_site_name

-Note: To access your site via both HTTP and HTTPS protocols, you have to separate two different files in the sites-enabled folder.
-The HTTP file is for port 80, while the HTTPS one for port 443.
+Note: To access your site via both HTTP and HTTPS, you must separate two different files in the sites-enabled folder.
+The HTTP file is for port 80, while the HTTPS one is for port 443.

 - In the SSLCertificate File parameter update the location of your SSL certificate file